Danilqa/sitdikov/README.md

 # Why do we have that dev dependency?

+* `@eigenspace/codestyle` - includes tslint rules, config for typescript.
+* `@eigenspace/jest-screenshot-testing` - ui screenshot testing library.
 * `@types/*` - contains type definitions for specific library.
+* `dts-bundle` - it is used to pack all *.d.ts file into one bundle index.d.ts.
 * `clean-webpack-plugin` - it's used for clean bundle before run building.
 * `html-webpack-plugin` - it generates index.html based on template and includes all required js dependencies with hashed names.